-Democrats Scolded For Misusing Mitch McConnell’s Made Up Supreme Court Rule
+Democrats Scolded for Misusing Mitch McConnell’s Made-up Supreme Court Rule

 The GOP did argue in 2016 that a Supreme Court vacancy shouldn’t be filled until after voters had their say in the coming election, but their argument was about who gets to nominate the justice — not who gets to confirm him or her.
 It was clearly about presidential election years, not midterms.

-Sure, when justifying his plan to steal a Supreme Court seat, McConnell misconstrued something then-Vice President Joe Biden said about Supreme Court confirmation hearings decades earlier – but the Post says that’s no excuse for Democrats to start stretching the truth:
+Sure, when justifying his plan to steal a Supreme Court seat, McConnell misconstrued something then-vice-president Joe Biden said about Supreme Court confirmation hearings decades earlier — but the Post says that’s no excuse for Democrats to start stretching the truth:

 But just because Republicans misconstrued what Biden said in 1992 doesn’t give Democrats license to misconstrue what Republicans said in 2016.
 And whatever you think of the justification offered to block Garland, it was clearly in reference to presidential election years, not midterms.